Robert Janitz

-He is represented by CANADA New York City, KÖNIG GALERIE, Berlin, Seoul and SAENGER GALERIA, Mexico City.
+He is represented by KÖNIG GALERIE, Berlin, Seoul and SAENGER GALERIA, Mexico City.

 Background / education

 He was born in Alsfeld, in Hesse, Germany, and studied Sanskrit, art history, and comparative religions at University of Marburg in Marburg, Hesse.
 He holds an MA in Sanskrit.
 He also studied papermaking under artist Katharina Eitel in Marburg for two years, from 1991 to 1992.

 Early career and teaching

 He lived and worked in France from 1994 to 2008, serving as a lecturer in Visual Arts at University of Paris VIII.
 He had his first solo show in Paris in 1996 at the Galerie Elizabeth Valleix: "Huiles sur toile” was an exhibition of small figurative paintings.

 In 2009, Janitz taught at the Ecole Superieure Beaux Arts in Cherbourg, France.
 Having felt confined by the prevailing ideas about painting in the country, however, he moved to New York in 2009.

 Work

 Janitz is currently known for his large abstractions that employ oil in combination with wax and flour, on a monochrome background, linen.
 Author of Thames & Hudson's Painting Now Suzanne Hudson writes that his strokes "evoke the repetitive actions involved in window washing, spackling, or grouting."
 Janitz also compared the surface in one group in this series to the buttering of bread.
 He works with inexpensive brushes bought at the hardware store, which he likes for being "very workmanlike" and preventing a certain level of pictorialism, allowing his work to "just stay painted."
 Will Heinrich of the Observer, describes the six canvases in Janitz's first solo show at Team Galley as "hung edge to edge like successive states of a single etching.
 But that's also the best way to highlight subtle variations."
 He also wrote the painter does "real work" on his surfaces at a time where he feels there is "an epidemic of protective coloration."

 The artist's next series of abstractions depict the backs of people's heads.
 He told the artblog Painter's Bread "You can think of it as a third person narrative in literature or a Brechtian distantiation as the ultimate position of the Dandy."
 In the action of painting this series, he also said that he imagines a real person in the painting.
 TimeOut New York's Howard Halle described the activity on the 25 x 20-inch panels as "broad, gestural knots."
 The Art Market Monitor picked the show among the three it recommended the first week of October 2015, writing "Janitz plays and subverts the idea of codes, social codes that determine how we should approach one another, as well as painterly codes, that regulate the classifications of portraiture."
 Hudson for Artforum noted the deconstructive activity in this work and of the eerie overall effect of taking in the exhibition: "Standing amid a room full of eyeless totems is an oddly disconcerting experience, one that, for me anyhow, gave rise to the fantasy that they were gazing into a void."